Dave Van Horn - Baseball - Arkansas Razorbacks

 Dave Van Horn

-Over his 21 seasons as Head Hog, Van Horn has elevated Arkansas into one of the nation’s premier programs.
-Van Horn has led the Razorbacks to seven College World Series appearances, 19 NCAA Tournament berths, three SEC overall titles, seven SEC Western Division championships, one SEC Tournament title and a total of 839 wins, including 333 SEC victories.
+Over his 22 seasons as Head Hog, Van Horn has elevated Arkansas into one of the nation’s premier programs.
+Van Horn, the second-winningest coach in Arkansas baseball history, has led the Razorbacks to seven College World Series appearances, including a runner-up finish (2018) and four top-five finishes (2009, 2012, 2018, 2022), 20 NCAA Tournament berths, three SEC overall titles, eight SEC Western Division championships, one SEC Tournament title and 883 overall wins, including 353 SEC victories.
+Van Horn, whose 1,468 career wins are the most among all active Division I head coaches, is one of only five head coaches in college baseball history with 300 or more SEC wins in their career.

 The highly decorated coach has received numerous individual and team honors throughout his 35-year coaching resume, beginning at Texarkana Community College through the present.
 Individually, he has been named national coach of the year twice, regional coach of the year three times and conference coach of the year six times.
 His teams have made nine College World Series appearances, won seven outright conference championships, a Division II National Championship and made 23 trips to the NCAA Tournament in the last 26 years.
 Van Horn is one of only 11 coaches in NCAA history to lead two programs to the College World Series.